loopstick/GitHubDemo/README.md

 demo for class
    - remember there are some resources for GitHub on the [resources](https://github.com/loopstick/ResourcesForClasses/blob/master/README.md#github-resources) page.
    - [Markdown Cheat Sheet(https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-     two spaces should give you a line return

 ## Images
    - insert images in-line: